openPMD/openPMD-api/docs/source/install/install.rst

 A package for openPMD-api is available via the Python Package Index (`PyPI <https://pypi.org>`_).

-On Windows and very old macOS versions, this install method *compiles from source* against the found installations of HDF5, ADIOS1, ADIOS2, and/or MPI (in system paths, from other package managers, or loaded via a module system, ...).
+On Windows and very old macOS versions (<10.9), this install method *compiles from source* against the found installations of HDF5, ADIOS1, ADIOS2, and/or MPI (in system paths, from other package managers, or loaded via a module system, ...).

 .. code-block:: bash